fbpx

 You might feel that if you do have to park up for a little while, that parking with your car partially on the pavement is a conscientious thing to do for other road users.
 However, parking wardens probably won’t see it that way, and you may end up with a ticket.

 Your best bet is to make sure your vehicle is completely on the road to avoid getting ticketed, even if you’re only parked for a short time.
+It might be worth checking out what the definition of a parked car actually is!

 Check parking signs